jianzhnie/jianzhnie/README.md

 Hey, I'm jianzhnie.
 Thanks for stopping by!

-I'm an AI engineer and researcher focusing on LLMs, RLHF, reinforcement learning, computer vision, and production-grade code.
+I'm an AI engineer focusing on LLMs, RLHF, Reinforcement Learning, and production-grade code.

 ## What I’m working on 🔭